-Donaldson RadialsealTM Air Cleaner (Primary)
+Donaldson RadialsealTM Air Cleaner

-A remote mounted Donaldson RadialsealTM air cleaner provides the primary air filtering function (ahead of the standard Kohler engine air cleaner).
+A remote mounted Donaldson RadialsealTM air cleaner provides the air filtering function (Model MT uses a secondary Kohler filter mounted on the engine).
 The paper filter element slides over an outlet tube inside the air cleaner canister with radial sealing action, eliminating the possibility of dust leaks due to improper filter installation.
 Intake design, internal baffling, and a VacuatorTM valve provide dust separation and automatic precleaning action.
 Daily or frequent servicing of the air cleaner is not required.
 Use the air restriction gauge on the air cleaner outlet to indicate when the air filter needs servicing -- a red flag will appear when the filter is overly restricting airflow into the engine.